MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 A key requirement for this architecture is that all traffic must be internal and highly secure.
 To meet this requirement:

-- VNet injection is used to deploy Azure Databricks.
+- Virtual network injection is used to deploy Azure Databricks.
 This deployment method keeps communication between the cluster and Kafka internal.
 - The Azure Databricks workspace uses your Azure identity for authentication.
 - Network security groups (NSGs) filter network traffic to and from Azure Databricks and Kafka VMs.